 Her films have been screened at FIDMarseille; Les Rencontres Internationales Paris/Berlin; Home Works I, IV and VII, Beirut; Festival Paris Cinema; International Festival of Mediterranean Cinema, Montpellier, France and Beirut Cinema Days.

-She was shortlisted for the Artes Mundi 7 Prize, Cardiff, Wales (2016) and is a fellow at the Radcliffe Institute for Advanced Studies, Harvard University, Cambridge, US (2016-2017).
+She was shortlisted for the Artes Mundi 7 Prize, Cardiff, Wales (2016) and was a fellow at the Radcliffe Institute for Advanced Studies, Harvard University, Cambridge, US (2016-2017).